 - Approach: complete or partial (second half of the night) sleep deprivation

-- Effect: A short-term antidepressive effect is achieved on the same day, but does not last.
+- Effect: A short-term antidepressive effect is achieved on the same day.

 - Goal: restoration of physiological sleep architecture

-- Electroconvulsive therapy: reserved for severe or refractory depression or psychotic depression
+- Electroconvulsive therapy: reserved for severe, refractory, and/or psychotic depression

 - Peripartum mood disturbances are mood disorders that commonly occur during pregnancy or within a month after delivery.